 What Do You Want to Print?

-Some people want a 3D printer to print small objects for hobbies or work while other need it to build a larger object, so what do you need it for?
-There are many things that can be built with a 3D printer; some of them are listed below:
+Some people want a 3D printer to print small objects for hobbies or work while others need it to build a larger object, so what do you need it for?
+(Make sure you understand the differences between CNCs and 3D printers) There are many things that can be built with a 3D printer; some of them are listed below: